-The fourth day of your Dracula Tour will begin with a trip to Corvin Castle.
+The fourth day of your Dracula Tour in Transylvania will begin with a trip to Corvin Castle.
 Also known as Hunyadi Castle, it is located in the Hunedoara county and it is one of the largest medieval castles in Europe.
 Displaying an impressive Renaissance-Gothic architecture, the castle is surrounded by tall towers, bastions, a moat, and it houses an impressive inner courtyard.
-A legend claims that this is the place where Vlad Tepes was imprisoned by John Hunyadi for 7 years.
+A legend claims that this is the place where Vlad the Impaler was imprisoned for 7 years.

 Your tour will continue with a trip to Densuș, a village in Hunedoara, where you will visit the Densuș Church, one of the oldest Romanian churches still standing.
 The church was constructed sometime during the 7th century, and inside you can find murals that date back to the 15th century and depict Jesus wearing traditional Romanian clothing.